-The people at Ístex (our unique big mill) were categoric: “It is not possible” said to me late Guðjón, the manager of Ístex company (he sadly passed away a couple of years ago).
+The people at Ístex (our unique big mill) were categoric: “It is not possible” said to me late Guðjón, the manager of Ístex company (he sadly passed away).

-But after meany years of what can only be called stubbornness, I did find a mil that would not only accept the challenge but also succeed in making this thread of a yarn I wanted to achieve!
+But after meany years of what can only be called stubbornness, sending wool and yarn samples all over the world to all sorts of mills, I finally found a mil that would not only accept the challenge but also succeed in making this thread of a yarn I wanted to achieve!

 Spun with love…

 So, in Italy is it spun!